-Firms are required annually to renew their FINRA, other self-regulatory organization (SRO) and state/jurisdiction registrations through the FINRA Annual Renewal Process, which begins in the fourth quarter of each year.
-FINRA collects all applicable registration renewal fees on behalf of itself and participating regulators, which enables firms to submit their total renewal payment to FINRA instead of each regulator.
+Firms are required annually to renew their FINRA, other self-regulatory organization (SRO) and state/jurisdiction registrations through the annual Renewal Program, which begins in the fourth quarter of each year.
+FINRA collects all applicable renewal fees on behalf of itself and participating regulators, which enables firms to submit their total renewal payment to FINRA instead of each regulator.

-Your firm must pay all applicable registration renewal fees assessed on its Preliminary Renewal Statement for the firm, branch offices and associated individuals to ensure continued eligibility to do business in the coming year.
+Your firm must pay all applicable renewal fees assessed on its Preliminary Statement for the firm, branch offices and associated individuals to ensure continued eligibility to do business in the coming year.
+Beginning this year, renewal statements will only be accessible through E-Bill.
+Renewal reports will continue to be available through Web CRD/IARD for reconciliation purposes.

 To renew registrations, firms must perform the following actions: